Prospective Graduate Students

 - Mathematics through the first-semester calculus plus either a second calculus class or a statistics course

 - Chemistry through the first-semester organic chemistry plus either second-semester organic chemistry or biochemistry

 - One semester of college physics

-Should a student matriculate at Michigan State University without this preparation, it will be necessary to correct shortcomings while here.
-Be advised that courses taken to correct shortcomings might of necessity be at the undergraduate level and not earn graduate credit.
+Should a student matriculate at Michigan State University without this undergraduate preparation, it will be necessary to correct shortcomings while here.
+Be advised that courses taken to correct shortcomings might be at the undergraduate level and not earn graduate credit.
 Every effort should be made to be completely prepared prior to matriculation.

 Take the GRE exam; only the General Test is required.

-Consider the options for interdisciplinary programs, and consult with your prospective advisor about whether you should apply to one of these programs (October-November) as well as to Integrative Biology.
+Consider the options for interdisciplinary programs, and consult with your prospective advisor about whether you should apply to one of these programs as well as to Integrative Biology.

 Line up strong letters of support and prepare strong essays.